naushad1979/NyrisCodeChallenge/README.md

 The responses from your service are not automatically evaluated by the tool.
 You _may choose_ to add extra logic to it, that is - however - not required.
 If you do, please add a note.

+## Service Implementation details
+1. The new service endpoint is implemented that has convert post action.
+2. The convert action pass the stream as Request.Body to the business service named as "ImaginationService".
+This service is reposible for convert the source image to the desination image.
+3. ImageSharp third party tool is used for Jpeg conversion process.
+This tool compitable with .net core code.
+4. I keep the Imagination (Client)  logic intact for output image with extension as .tnp.
+However, converted image can be seend by chaging the format from .tmp to .jpeg manually.
+5. The new service end point details also added in docker.compose file with endpoint is running on 5000 port.
+The service was tested by running docker-compose up --build command using terminal.
+All the services are hosted successfully on the Docker Desktop.
+6. The Unit and Intergation test cases were not written as they were not asked.
+However, if requires they can be written.

+## Change in existing Imagination client
+1. The Source directory path changes in TestFileOptions.cs and Program.cs